 On April 26, the U.S. government extended the National Interest Exceptions for COVID-related proclamations to permit students from Brazil, China, Iran and South Africa to travel to the United States for programs beginning after Aug.
-1, 2021, similar to existing NIEs for Schengen countries, the U.K. and Ireland.
-U.S. visa sections in China plan to begin interviewing students the week of May 3.
+1, 2021, similar to existing exceptions for Schengen countries, the U.K. and Ireland.
+See below for details about travel restrictions and National Interest Exceptions.

 U.S. Embassies and Consulates continue the resumption of routine visa services.
 Regularly check the website of your local embassy or consulate and the Department of State website for updates on which embassies are open for visa appointments.
 You may be able to complete form DS-160 and schedule a visa interview online.
 See information about nonimmigrant visa wait times.

 This letter of support confirms course modalities and campus operations for fall 2021.
 You may download and print the letter to bring with you to your visa appointment or when entering the U.S., if necessary.